 - Fly to Washington Dulles International Airport (IAD) and take the silver line express from door 4 arrivals to Wiehle-Reston East metro station, then take the silver line metro east.

 - Fly to Baltimore Washington Airport (BWI) and take the shuttle to the the BWI train station.
 Board the MARC or Amtrack train bound for Union Station.
 Descend into the metro for transportation around DC.

 Participants will need to book their own accommodation.
-We politely suggest you book accommodation at least a few months in advance of the conference date.
+Washington is a relatively compact city but check Google’s walking/transit instructions before booking.
+We politely advise you book accommodation at least a few weeks in advance of the conference date.